Ameya-2003/LeetCode/README.md

 **Contact Information**

-If you have any questions or suggestions regarding the solutions in this repository, you can reach out to me at ameyaleetcode@gmail.com.
+If you have any questions or suggestions regarding the solutions in this repository, you can reach out to me at (ameyaleetcode@gmail.com).

-Happy coding!
+**Repository Link**

+Here you can find the Java solutions to various LeetCode Problems at (https://github.com/Ameya-2003/LeetCode/tree/main/Solutions)

+**Happy coding!**